spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 #### Unnesting Duplicate Columns

-By default, if no `unnest_duplicate_columns` parameter is specified the Spice Runtime will error when a duplicate column is detected during unnesting.
+By default, the Spice Runtime will error when a duplicate column is detected during unnesting.

 For example, this example `spicepod.yml` query would fail due to `name` fields:
 ```yaml